-The program hosts a variety of seminar series and other events throughout the year including the Correlated and High-Dimensional Data Seminar, the Quantitative Issues in Cancer Research Working Seminar, the Environmental Statistics Seminar, the Program in Quantiative Genomics Seminar, and the Public Health Surveillance Working Group.
+The program hosts a variety of seminar series and other events throughout the year including the Big Data Seminar, the Quantitative Issues in Cancer Research Working Seminar, the Environmental Statistics Seminar, and the Program in Quantiative Genomics Seminar.

 PO1 investors take a lead in organizing the following seminar series to promote statistical research in cancer and the dissemination of the PO1 findings:

 Big Data Seminar This working seminar focuses on statistical and quantitative methods for analyzing correlated and high-dimensional data.
 High dimensional data arise from a wide range of studies in health science research, such as micro-array gene expression studies, proteomics, array CGH studies, genome-wide association studies.
 We discuss recent developments in statistical and quantitative methodology for analyzing high-dimensional data and interesting biomedical applications with high-dimensional data that could motivate new methodological research.
 The goal of this seminar is to stimulate more research in this challenging and important area and to promote interface of statistics and other quantitative disciplines in biomedical research.

 Quantitative Issues in Cancer Research Working Seminar There are more than one million new cancer cases every year in the United States.
 An additional 5-8 million people are living with cancer.
 Research on cancer has greatly influenced the development of statistical methods in the past two decades and is likely to continue to do so in the future.
 This working seminar will be a forum for the discussion of current methodologic developments as well as cancer research having a strong quantitative basis.
 The working seminars will include expository reviews of special topics as well as the presentation of new research.
 All students and faculty are invited to attend and participate.